How do I sign up?

 Controlled contact sparring is the most realistic safe way to train skills.
 In these drills you employ controlled punches, kicks and grappling techniques on a partner, who is attempting to land the same techniques on you.
 Controlled striking targets include body, leg and head.
-Realize, the ability to employ a technique without hurting your partner is the cornerstone of developing true martial art skills.
+We believe the ability to employ a technique without hurting your partner is the cornerstone of developing true martial art skills.
 Additionally, we feel very protective of our students’ brain cells!
 We have perfected realistic training without causing injury.

 Is controlled contact sparring the same as full contact sparring, or boxing?

 Absolutely not.
 In full contact or boxing you don’t hold back.
 Each blow uses full power on your opponent.
 In controlled contact you use the same technique as boxing or kickboxing but you limit your power to insure safety.

 Why not eliminate contact all together?

 This would be like trying to learn to swim without getting in the water.

 How long does it take to get a Black Belt?

 That depends on your long-term dedication and athletic potential.
 Our phenomenal Black Belts did it in 4 years of intense (5 days per week) training + a natural gift + previous experience.
 On average it takes 5 to 6 years but can take up to 8 years.
 Time spent training is measured with actual skills but never prioritized over technique.
 Our Black Belts are measured against our overall standard, not on ‘personal best’.